francetv/node-auth-sdk/README.md

 node-auth-sdk
 =============

-NodeJS request wrapper with ftven-style authent tokens
+NodeJS request wrapper with ftven-style authentification tokens.

 Steps
 -----

-You need to send a request to an FTVEN API, but you cannot send it directly.
-There are 3 steps.
+You need to send a request to an FTVEN API, but it's not so simple.
+You need to send authentification tokens via the headers, and there are 3 steps.
+This package will do all the hard work for you, but let me explain the 3 steps.

 ### Step 1: the client token